 University of British Columbia tests Envron Ozone Odor Control System

-In conjunction with the University of British Columbia and the British Columbia Ministry of Agriculture, testing of the Envron odor control system was conducted.
-A local mushroom composting facility was chosen as the test site and a compost stack was used to gather odorous off-gas.
-Ozone was then applied to the off-gas using an Envron mixing system.
-These gases were collected and tested using a full odor panel – the most accurate (and most expensive) way of measuring odors.
+The University of British Columbia and the British Columbia Ministry of Agriculture, tested the Envron odor control system for mushroom composting.
+A local mushroom composting facility was chosen as the test site.
+Ozone was applied to the odorous gases using an Envron mixing system.

-The odor panel tests are double-blind experiments in which people are given measured odorous gases or non-odorous gases to sniff through a machine.
-As the human nose is very sensitive (and also the ultimate test in odor control) the panel indicates whether people would find the odors offensive or not.
-The odors are then diluted by the machine to see at what levels it becomes non-offensive.
-As well, Envron used field test equipment to measure percentage gas reductions in the odor stream.
+Odor panel tests are double-blind experiments in which people are given measured odorous gases or non-odorous gases to sniff through a machine that can accurately dilute samples.
+As the human nose is the ultimate arbiter for odors, this test indicates whether people would find the odors offensive or not.

-The reductions in Amines indicated that within a number of seconds, there should have been a very high reduction in odorous (long-chain) compounds.
-After the tests came back from the UBC odor panel, the odor panel had confirmed the field tests.
+UBC odor panel test results confirmed odor removal with the Ozone system.
 The untreated samples required dilution rates of between 1701-3043, which is typical of odorous substances.
 The Ozone treated samples were between 209-264, which is typical of non-odorous substances.
 As well, the treated samples had a faint Ozone smell, which is an almost antiseptic or sanitary smell.

-These results are consistent with commercial uses for Ozone in other industries including home remediation.
-One of the major markets for Ozone generators in North America is sewage lift stations.
+These results are consistent with commercial uses for Ozone in other industries including sewage lift stations.
 Odors at lift stations result from anaerobic processes and Ozone kills these odors quite readily.
 From work in hog and poultry barns, Envron had already seen Ozone’s ability to quickly kill even very penetrating odors.

 One of the main principles in applying Ozone is to thoroughly mix the Ozone with the odorous gases.
 This can be accomplished in an open air facility through the use of a ventilation system that pushes Ozonated air across the tops of the compost.
 Or if the composting facility is enclosed, Ozone can be added to the ventilation system at the exhaust.
 A properly designed “destruct stack” is also used to ensure adequate mixing of the air and the ozone.